Having cancer tests while pregnant

 X-rays

-You can have x-rays if they do not directly expose the baby to the rays.
-For example, you could have x-rays of your head, chest and arms and legs.
-The person taking the x-ray (radiographer) places a lead shield over your tummy to protect the baby.
+You can have x-rays if the baby is not directly exposed to the rays.
+For example, you can have x-rays of your head, chest, arms and legs.
+The person taking the x-ray (radiographer) will place a lead shield over your tummy to protect the baby.
 Doctors sometimes call this pelvic shielding.

 Biopsy